 No mention of his security clearance -- faked or otherwise -- and no name-dropping.
 Samael was curious.

 Private Baskins shifted uncomfortably, his eyes flicking once more to the specialist logo before he focused them hesitantly on Samael's amused features.
 "Sorry, sir!
 I am unable to allow you access without the proper authorization, or the sergeant's vocal permission.
 This facility is under security lock-down for the integrity of the war!"

 Samael continued to smile serenely even as he noted the specific mention of Marsden's permission -- for as on-point as the private's behavior was, the picture being painted in the rebel's mind was that the overall painfully strict atmosphere of this base was fully a result of the sergeant's...particular beliefs.
 The brief run-in with Marsden was illuminating, and the reactions of the various soldiers he'd chatted with all pointed to a kowtowing to the CO's whims.
 Sure, military life was just that, after all...conforming to the straight-laced standards of the army was a part of the experience.
 But the way so many of the privates had seemed nervous to even think outside of Marsden's directives...the vicious bureaucracy of this base was oppressive.

 And of course...the word 'bureaucracy' brought up the thought of the base's corporal.
 Barnes...the weary lackey for the roaring sergeant.
 Regardless of whatever personal beliefs Barnes might have had, he must have been working tirelessly to push Marsden's agenda so effectively.
 Marsden himself was a hurricane of fiery military righteousness, but he was just that: a fierce but singular point of damage.
-It took a skilled hand to implement the rigorous framework that existed in Marsden's head, even at one individual Red Army base.
+It took a skilled hand to implement the rigorous framework that existed in Marsden's head, even at a single Red Army base.